A Funny Thing Happened at the Kotel

 A funny thing happened at the Kotel (Western Wall) in Jerusalem last week.
-According to Our Quiet Prayer at the Kotel on the Women of the Wall (WoW) website, just shy of a dozen women prayed out loud at the Kotel, wearing tallitot (prayer shawls), and nothing bad happened.
+According to ” target=”_blank”>Women of the Wall (WoW) website, just shy of a dozen women prayed out loud at the Kotel, wearing tallitot (prayer shawls), and nothing bad happened.

 Such a thing would be quite unremarkable in any other place where Jews live freely.
 But to anyone who has followed events surrounding the Women of the Wall and the Kotel, this was something extraordinary.